zipengliu/adview/README.md

 ![visphy-introduction](assets/images/overview.png)

-We demonstrate VisPhy with a sampled dataset from [the 1KP pilot study](https://gigascience.biomedcentral.com/articles/10.1186/2047-217X-3-17).
+We demonstrate ADView with a sampled dataset from [the 1KP pilot study](https://gigascience.biomedcentral.com/articles/10.1186/2047-217X-3-17).
 We compare a species trees inferred using [ASTRAL](https://github.com/smirarab/ASTRAL) with 100 sampled gene trees.
 We do not assume phylogenetic plausibility of this dataset, but only use it for demonstration.